ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 Efficiency
 ------------------------------------------------------------------------

-The axis implementation targets efficiency with high volumes of cues, and support for batch operations is crucial in this regard.
-For instance, with the current implementation inserting 100.000 ordered cues would take about 0.2 seconds in a desktop environment.
+The axis implementation targets efficiency with high volumes of cues.
+In particular, the efficiency of the **lookup** operations is crucial, as this will to be used repeatedly during media playback.
+With high volumes of cues, a brute force linear search will not be appropriate.
+The implementation therefor maintains a sorted index for cues and uses binary search to resolve lookup, yielding O(logN) lookup performance.
+The crux of the lookup algorithm relates to resolving the cues which COVERS the lookup interval, without resorting to an O(N) solution.
+On the other hand, maintaining a sorted index internally implies that the **update** is O(N).
+The support for :ref:`batch operations <axis-batch>` improves the efficiency, by ensuring that sorting overhead can be taken once for a large batch operation, instead on once per cue.

 ..  note::

+    For instance, with the current implementation inserting 100.000 pre-ordered cues would take about 0.2 seconds in a desktop environment.

     More details

 Api